-I could go on (and on), the subject of how businesses are best enabled by technology and its management is broad and deep.
+I could go on (and on) about modernizing IT, the subject of how businesses are best enabled by technology and its management is broad and deep.
 Millions of microtransactions occur across a range of loosely-connected systems, and that’s just “at rest” before we have human interactions.
 So it’s important to recognize and appreciate that “computers are complex” and “humans are complex” and therefore managing them isn’t exactly a cake walk.

-Please read on for five approaches that will help to combat these issues…
+Please read on for five approaches to modernizing IT that will help to combat these issues…

 1. Leverage workshops